JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 - From the "Window" dropdown menu, click on "World Settings"
 - In the "GameMode Override" dropdown menu, select "AirSimGameMode"
 - Save the project (`Ctrl`+`s`)
-- You will be prompted to save the level with a name (e.g. `OxcartLvl1`) under `~/Documents/Unreal\ Projects/Oxcart/Content`, click "Save"
+- You will be prompted to save the level with a name (e.g. `OxcartLvl1`) under `Unreal\ Projects/Oxcart/Content`, click "Save"
 - Make this level the default start: from menu "Edit" select "Project Settings"
 - On the left of the new window, under "Project", select "Maps & Modes"
 - On the right, under "Default Maps", select `OxcartLvl1` from the dropdown menu for the "Editor Startup Map"